empiricaly/chat/Readme.md

 `ChatRound` expects 3 props:

-- gameLobby: a props from Empirica
+- game: a props from Empirica
 - stage: a props from Empirica
 - player: a props from Empirica